 Close-Out.

 Closeout will be conducted on the timelines and in the manner set forth in 2 CFR § 200.344.
-Closeout procedures shall begin immediately upon ASBO issuing the Completion Certification as provided in Section 5.D.
+Closeout procedures shall begin immediately upon ASBO issuing the Completion Certification as provided in Section 5.F.

-The date that ASBO notifies Grantee that it has determined the Grantee has satisfied all state and federal reporting requirements related to the Project and completed close out of this award pursuant to 2 CFR § 200.344, shall be the “Project Closeout Date.”
+The date that ASBO notifies Subgrantee that it has determined the Subgrantee has satisfied all state and federal reporting requirements related to the Project and completed close out of this award pursuant to 2 CFR § 200.344, shall be the “Project Closeout Date.”

-Subgrantee’s obligations under the Agreement shall continue beyond the Project Closeout Date through the Federal Interest Period as specified herein and in Applicable Regulations, provided that in no event shall Subgrantee be able to request or receive Grant Funds after the Project Complete Date other than the final payment pursuant to Section 6.C of this Agreement.
+Subgrantee’s obligations under the Agreement shall continue beyond the Project Closeout Date through the Federal Interest Period as specified herein and in Applicable Regulations, provided that in no event shall Subgrantee be able to request or receive Grant Funds after the Project Closeout Date other than the final payment pursuant to Section 6.C of this Agreement.

 It is understood and agreed by the Parties that, because the BEAD Grant Program is dependent upon State and federal regulations, certain requirements, such as reporting obligations, may change over time.
 Subgrantee shall remain obligated to comply with the current and future obligations of the BEAD Grant Program up to and beyond the Project Closeout Date.